rickycodes/oysterclip/README.md

 # Clipboard Watcher

-A small Rust daemon that monitors your system clipboard and persists unique clipboard entries to a local SQLite history.
-It records both text and images, encrypts text at rest, and avoids storing duplicate text content.
+A lightweight Rust daemon that monitors your system clipboard and persists unique clipboard entries to a local SQLite database.
+It captures both text and images, encrypts text at rest with XChaCha20Poly1305, and automatically deduplicates text content.

-**Features**
+**Core Features**
-- Watches the clipboard on a fixed interval.
+- Clipboard polling on fixed 500ms interval
-- Persists clipboard history to a local SQLite database.
-- Encrypts text entries before storing them.
+- Text encryption at rest (XChaCha20Poly1305)
+- Image storage as PNG blobs in SQLite
+- Automatic text deduplication by content hash
+- Configurable max-entry retention (default 500)
+- Unix socket control API (pause/resume/status)
-- Stores image entries in the database and can optionally export PNG files to disk.
+- Optional PNG image export to disk
-- Supports unix watcher control commands for pause, resume, and status.
+- OS keychain integration for encryption key storage
-- Uses a canonical per-user app-data directory for its default database, config, image export, and socket paths.
+- Canonical per-user app-data directory for all storage
-- Lightweight, single binary.
+- Lightweight single binary, no external dependencies

 **How It Works**
 - Polls the clipboard every `INTERVAL_MS` (see `src/constants.rs`).